EricWVGG/sanity-advanced-validators/README.md

 Most of these validators rely on a function called `getPeer()`.
 If you’re thinking about picking this apart and writing your own custom validator, take a close look at how these validators use it.

+## Upcoming

+Since building the `requiredIfSlugEq` validator, I took to putting my slugs in a metadata object.
+I need to update it to accept a path, like `requiredIfSlugEq('metadata.slug', 'some-values')`.

+This pathfinding should be added to any validator that takes a peer, like `requiredIfPeerEq`.
+It can probably be snapped into `getPeer`.

+While I’m at it, there’s a possibility that `getPeer` could detect the target type.
+If that type is `slug`, then it could add `current` to the path, and then I can deprecate `requiredIfSlugEq` altogether.

 ## MOAR

 Do you have any ideas or edge cases that these validators don’t cover?
 Leave an issue, maybe I can hack it out.